 Our multidisciplinary team will manage your care in a personal and individualized way.
 Treatment options depend on your age, overall health, disease aggressiveness, potential adverse effects and your personal preferences.
 BWH urologic surgeons often recommend a combination of innovative treatments to ensure the best possible outcome for prostate cancer patients.
 Treatment may include:

-Watch this video case study of a robotic-assisted radical prostatectomy by Dr. Adam Kibel.
+Watch video case study of a robotic-assisted radical prostatectomy.

 As you go through treatment for prostate cancer, it is critical that you communicate with your physician so that you have the most accurate information available.
 We recommend that you bring a loved one or friend with you during initial appointments to help you absorb all the information you will receive.
 Here are 12 questions to pose to your urologist: